SurbD/BlckLap/README.md

 ## Installation

-You would find required dependencies to run BlckLap on your local machine in the `requirements.txt` file.
+You would find the required dependencies to run BlckLap on your local machine in the `requirements.txt` file.

 Clone this Repo
 ```sh